SWaYoung/LetterSystem/README.md

         |---- ...
         ```
     - Notice that yyyymmdd is the date when letter combination app started!!!
+    - Sample files are created, so that CombinedLetters folder can be uploaded to Github

 ### LetterSystem
 It's where main function is located, for the details, see the Instruction part.